On {\lambda}-backbone coloring of cliques with tree backbones in linear time: Complete graph with a tree or forest backbone: a lower bound

 Moreover, every leaf $v$ of $T_i$ also has $c_i(v) = 1$, as either it is a leaf of $T^F_N$ (thus $c(v) = 1$), or it is a parent of some vertex from $Y_i$.
 However, in the latter case $Y \cap C_1(T^F_N) = \emptyset$ implies also that $c(v) = 1$, as the vertices from $Y_i$ always get color $2$.

-Finally, we note that to get $imb(T_i)$ we have to: \begin{itemize} \item add the imbalance of a Fibonacci subtree of $T^F_N$ (i.e. the one rooted in $u_i$), \item remove the imbalance of some Fibonacci subtrees of $T^F_N$ (i.e. the ones rooted in children of all $v \in Y_i$) -- note that for each vertex from $Y_i$ we remove its two subtrees $T_{j - 1}^F$ and $T_{j - 2}^F$ with total imbalance equal to $imb(T_{j - 1}^F) + imb(T_{j - 2}^F) = F_j$, \item add the size of $|Y_i|$ -- vertices from $Y_i$ were taken into account when adding imbalance of the whole tree in the first case above, however they are not in $T_i$.
-Note that their removal will increase the imbalance. \end{itemize}
+Finally, we note that to get $imb(T_i)$ we have to: \begin{itemize} \item add the imbalance of a Fibonacci subtree rooted in $u_i$, i.e. $T^F_r$ for some $r \in [1, N]$, \item remove the imbalance of some Fibonacci subtrees of $T^F_r$ (i.e. the ones rooted in children of all $v \in Y_i$ below $u_i$) -- note that for each vertex from $Y_i$ we remove its two subtrees $T_{j - 1}^F$ and $T_{j - 2}^F$ with total imbalance equal to $imb(T_{j - 1}^F) + imb(T_{j - 2}^F) = F_j$, \item add the size of $|Y_i|$ -- vertices from $Y_i$ were taken into account when adding the imbalance of the whole tree in the first case above, however, they are not in $T_i$.
+Note that their removal will increase the imbalance since they are always in $C_2(T_N^F)$. \end{itemize} See also an example in \Cref{fig:fibonacci}.